 Manufacturers are generally early adopters of new technologies to improve their processes.
 But, interactions between suppliers and their customers have changed dramatically, and manufacturers have been slow to adapt.

 For the first time, the vast majority of B2B buyers are Gen X consumers and millennials.
 Millennials have grown up: over 60% of millennials currently make or influence buying decisions and have employees reporting directly to them.
 They reach out to companies on new channels and in new ways, and they expect to find them there.

 The COVID-19 pandemic fundamentally reshaped how B2B customers purchase.
 And since most purchasers are millennials, it’s not surprising that 75% of B2B buyers now prefer online purchasing over in-person sales.
 According to the same report, B2B buyers using in-person channels expect access to digital channels and platforms that enhance their experience.

 Buyers use digital channels for big-ticket items too

 Despite the widespread belief that in-person contact is necessary for big-ticket purchases, 20% of B2B buyers said they’re willing to spend more than $500,000 either remotely or digitally.
-This means manufacturers and distributors need to utilize hybrid or omnichannel sales methods to attract customers and close deals.
-The need for digital marketing will only increase.
+This means manufacturers need to utilize hybrid or omnichannel sales methods to attract customers and close deals.
+The need for online marketing for manufacturers will only increase.